Irgendwo Anders

 "Irgendwo Anders" (engl.
 Somewhere Else) is a song by German alternative band Jennifer Rostock, released on 11 June 2010.
 The song was written by Jennifer Weist and Johannes Walter.

 Song

 The song is a mid-tempo rock ballad.
-Lyrically, it is about two persons realising that their relationship is no longer working.
+Lyrically, it is about two persons realizing that their relationship is no longer working.

 Track listing

 Music video

 The music video was released on 10 March 2010 on the band's MySpace profile.